bitcraze/crazyflie-lib-python/docs/user-guides/sbs_motion_commander.md

         time.sleep(3)
 ```

-If you run the python script, you will see the crazyflie connect and immediately take off.
+If you run the python script, you will see the Crazyflie connect and immediately take off.
 After flying for 3 seconds it will land again.

-The reason for the crazyflie to immediately take off, is that the motion commander if intialized with a take off function that will already start sending position setpoints to the crazyflie.
+The reason for the Crazyflie immediately taking off is that the motion commander is initialized with a take off function.
+This take off function that will start sending position setpoints to the Crazyflie.
 Once the script goes out of the instance, the motion commander instance will close with a land function.

 ### Changing the height

 Currently the motion commander has 0.3 meters height as default but this can of course be changed.

 Change the following lines in `take_off_simple(...)`:
 ```python
     with MotionCommander(scf) as mc:
         time.sleep(3)